probonopd/RF100-Firmware/README.md

 ### Hardware bugfixes

 * Make the fan double as a part cooling fan.
 Different solutions are available on Thingiverse.
+Possibly design something using a blower fan (like https://www.thingiverse.com/thing:1652852/)?
 * Clip to prevent the ribbon cable that goes to the extruder from breaking.
 [Available on Thingiverse](https://www.thingiverse.com/thing:2455984).
 Highly recommended to be installed as the first thing on this printer, since the cable has a tendency to break.
 Apparently newer versions of the machines no longer use a flat ribbon cable.